hakentaro/MapReduce/README.md

   $ pip install mrjob
   ~~~

-- Store the data you want to count lines in the "GDELT" folder.
+- Store the data you want to count lines in the "GDELT" folder, which was put in the same directory with the Python code.

 - Enter the command below in terminal.
   ~~~